1. The importance of knowledge base SEO

 The Google Knowledge Graph is how Google connects users with richer information right on the results page, without them having to click through a link to find what they need.
 Information is presented as a Knowledge Graph Card and is constantly being developed to provide better results.

-Take the example of searching a particular company.
-This now comes up on the right hand side with all of the company information listed right in the SERPs.
+Take the example of searching for a particular company.
+This now comes up on the right-hand side with all of the company information listed right in the SERPs.

 Here is the result for 20th Century Fox: